t0nghe/t0nghe/readme.md

 <img src="./images/profile_random_haiku.png" width="800px">

 Made with React, CSS and [Font Awesome](https://fontawesome.com/).
+Source code and live demo [available on CodePen](https://codepen.io/tonghe-wang/pen/YzpzzxZ).
 The text of the haiku is shown in component `HaikuDisplay`.
 A randomizer function is passed to `HaikuDisplay` from its parent component `Wrapper`.
 The function is triggered by the onClick event.

 Background photos are free-to-use images from Unsplash and Pexels.
 Due credits are given.
 Haikus in Japanese and Swedish are selected from from *[Aprilsnö 四月の雪](https://biblioteket.stockholm.se/titel/491325)* (Falkman et al., 2000).